Jefferson Monroe Levy: Monticello

 When Jefferson Levy took over, the grounds had been reduced to 218 acres.
 During his tenure, he bought 500 acres to add to the complex.
 The house and grounds were in severe disrepair due to the overseer Joel Wheeler's lack of care and lengthy lawsuits among the heirs after his uncle's death.
 Levy spent hundreds of thousands of dollars repairing, restoring, and preserving Monticello, work led by Thomas Rhodes, his on-site superintendent.
 Levy regularly spent four months a year at the estate and became active in Charlottesville.
-In 1880 he paid for the restoration of the Town Hall, originally built as a theater, and named it the Levy Opera House.
+In 1880 he paid for the restoration of the Town Hall in Charlottesville, originally built as a theater, and named it the Levy Opera House.
 He allowed visitors to see the house, Monticello, sometimes getting as many as 60 per day.

-Beginning about 1909, Maud Littleton, the wife of New York Congressman John Littleton, started a campaign to have the U.S. Congress buy the mansion and property, and turn it into a government-run monument to Thomas Jefferson.
+Beginning about 1909, Maud Littleton, the wife of New York Congressman Martin W. Littleton, started a campaign to have the U.S. Congress buy the mansion and property, and turn it into a government-run monument to Thomas Jefferson.
 Part of her campaign was heated.
 Dismayed by newspaper articles that belittled Jefferson Levy's ownership (Levy was also a Congressman from New York at the time), the Albemarle Chapter of the Daughters of the American Revolution (DAR) in November 1912 unanimously adopted the following resolution:

-In 1915, after the Southerner Woodrow Wilson was elected to the presidency, the likelihood of Congressional approval seemed high, but authorization was not achieved.
+In 1915, after Woodrow Wilson was elected to the presidency, the likelihood of Congressional approval seemed high, but authorization was not achieved.
 In the Post–World War I recession, Levy's fortune declined.
 In 1923 he agreed to a down payment and mortgage for Monticello's sale to the newly organized Thomas Jefferson Foundation, which raised funds for the purchase and operated it as a house museum.